Compare Neobanks and Money Apps in Australia

 Finance journalist

-Tom Watson worked as a financial journalist at Mozo from 2018 - March 2022.
-He specialised in fintech, property and business banking and kept our readers up to date with breaking Australian financial news.
+Tom Watson is a financial journalist at Mozo and co-host of the Finance Burrito podcast, specialising in fintech, property and business banking.
+Whether it’s reporting on banking trends or uncovering the latest product innovations, Tom’s mission is to keep our readers up to date with breaking Australian financial news.
 His work is often sourced in the media and across social media channels.
 Tom has a degree in Journalism from the University of Technology, Sydney.
 He is also ASIC RG146 (Tier 2) certified for general advice.

 Rapidfire neobank FAQs